-In Procreate when you open a new drawing canvas, the interface looks simpler in its presentation with fewer tools in view in comparison to Adobe Fresco.
+In Procreate, when you open a new drawing canvas, the interface looks simpler in its presentation with fewer tools in view in comparison to Adobe Fresco.
 All of the tools in Procreate live in two neat rows along the top left and right of the screen, leaving just your Brush size and Brush opacity sliders on the side.

 You'll find that a lot of menus and tool settings are hidden behind a series of secondary screens, keeping your work front and center.
 Settings like editing brushes in the Brush Studio take you away from your canvas and open to a separate screen with a number of tabs.
 For this reason, despite its simple presentation, you might find yourself overwhelmed navigating these detailed menus.

-There is also limited customization in Procreate beyond a right-hand interface option which switches your sidebar to either side of the screen.
+There is also limited customization in Procreate beyond a right-hand interface option that switches your sidebar to either side of the screen.
 There are also some moveable menus like the Color Panel and the Reference Companion.

 As an artist, you might want to have more freedom when it comes to customization.
 This is where Adobe Fresco comes in.
 When you want to customize your experience, you have a few options in Fresco.
-The settings for your tool panels will appear wherever you move them on screen.
-The same is true for your brush settings, and brush selection menus.
+The settings for your tool panels will appear wherever you move them on the screen.
+The same is true for your brush settings and brush selection menus.

-If you prefer your screen to feel less busy, you can enter Full Screen mode by tapping the two arrows in the upper right hand corner.
+If you prefer your screen to feel less busy, you can enter Full-Screen mode by tapping the two arrows in the upper right-hand corner.
 This allows you to hide all panels, showing only your current active tool.

 Both of the apps offer grids, guides, and snapping to ensure you're in control when drawing on your canvas.
 For Adobe Fresco users, many of these features were launched recently as part of the July 2021 update.